Is my leaf chain rusty or fretting?

 What causes leaf chain fretting?

-Fretting occurs in leaf chain when it is under load and experiencing repeated surface movement, generally the result of vibrations.
+Vibrations caused by repeated surface movement, coupled with the leaf chain being under load, can cause fretting.
 This movement can be so small that you may not even see it.
 Over time, the rubbing action removes the protective film of the lubricant from the chain pins and links and forms pits in the surfaces.
 The debris created is much harder than the steel surfaces of the chain and increases the leaf chain wear rate.

-Fretting decreases the fatigue strength of the leaf chain, which is its ability to endure loading over time.
+Because of fretting, leaf chain fatigue strength, or its capacity to withstand loads over time, may diminish.
 Fatigue cracks appear in the fretting area, usually the bores of the link plate holes, while micro cracks occur in the chain plates.
 Because they are so small, these micro cracks are hard to find during an inspection.
 Usually, the first you will know of them is when a chain suffers a catastrophic failure.
 This is why it is so important to recognise this ‘red rust’ as an indicator of chain fatigue in a thorough inspection.

 In what types of applications does leaf chain fretting typically occur?